hanggrian/openpss/README.md

  * `app` - Native MacOS app.
  * `zip` - Compressed folder containing Windows 64-bit libraries and executables.
  * `jar` - Smaller Java executable that requires JRE 1.8.

-There is also `scene.jar`, third-party library for SceneBuilder to design fxml files in this project.

 Features
 --------